caithmac/upsc-digitalgarden/src/site/notes/UPSC/Socrates.md

 - Philosopher
 - Politician

-- Started mobilising common people and telling people that the life of greek's life.
+- Started mobilizing common people and telling people that the life of Greek's life.
 - Kings are root cause of it all.
+- Democracy was not good.